The web analytics is great. It opens up a window we bloggers and marketers can peek at our visitors and their behavior.

 Interesting fact – If someone refreshes the same page again in a meanwhile, that still is counted as a pageview.

-Now that you have understood what a Pageview is you should be able to make yourself more focused on other things that are more important.
+Now that you have understood what a Pageview is, you should focus on other more important things.

 Before moving ahead, you should know what a session is because you will come through this term frequently.

-Sessions – A Session starts as soon as a user lands on your page.
-It means that the moment you landed or visited this page to read my article, a session started.
+Sessions – A session starts as soon as a user lands on your page.
+It means that when you landed or visited this page to read my article, a session started.

 A session by default is recorded for 30 minutes in google analytics.
 You can leverage that by visiting the settings in your google analytics account.

 A session longer than 3 minutes should be considered valuable.
-A visitor who is spending time on your blog must be impressed with what you are writing about in most of the cases.
+A visitor who is spending time on your blog must be impressed with what you are writing about in most cases.